swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ```
 swiftc -module-name Engine -package-name gamePkg ...
 swiftc -module-name Game -package-name gamePkg ...
-swiftc App -package-name appPkg ...
+swiftc -module-name App -package-name appPkg ...
 ```

-When building the `Engine` module, the package name 'gamePkg' is recorded in the built interface to the module.
-When building `Game`, its package name 'gamePkg' is compared with the package name recorded in `Engine`'s built interface; since they match, `Game` is allowed to access `Engine`'s `package` declarations.
-When building `App`, its package name 'appPkg' is different from `gamePkg`, so it is not allowed to access `package` symbols in either `Engine` or `Game`, which is what we want.
+When building the `Engine` module, the package name `gamePkg` is recorded in the built interface to the module.
+When building `Game`, its package name `gamePkg` is compared with the package name recorded in `Engine`'s built interface; since they match, `Game` is allowed to access `Engine`'s `package` declarations.
+When building `App`, its package name `appPkg` is different from `gamePkg`, so it is not allowed to access `package` symbols in either `Engine` or `Game`, which is what we want.

 The Swift Package Manager already has a concept of a package identity string for every package, as specified by [SE-0292](https://github.com/apple/swift-evolution/blob/main/proposals/0292-package-registry-service.md).
 This string is verified to be unique via a registry, and it always works as a package name, so SwiftPM will pass it down automatically.
 Other build systems such as Bazel may need to introduce a new build setting for a package name.
 Since it needs to be unique, a reverse-DNS name may be used to avoid clashing.